Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/contact.md

 Join the **Data and Analytics Common Interest Group** at the annual ARNOVA Conference.

-**Ask a question** through our discussion board or **join** the group Slack channel.
+**Ask** a question through our discussion board or join the group **Slack** channel.

-**Contribute new datasets** or methods to link and augment data.
+**Contribute** new datasets or methods to link and augment data.

-**Share solutions**.
+**Share** solutions.
 Send us a link to your GitHub repo that demonstrates interesting methods for building or analyzing nonprofit or third sector data **[Nonprofit-Open-Data-Collective GitHub account](https://github.com/Nonprofit-Open-Data-Collective)**.

 **Follow** us on Twitter. **Read** posts on the [blog](https://nonprofit-open-data-collective.github.io/news/). **Subscribe** to our email list.